Take a day off.

 It’s the day off.
 There will be other days when you don’t work but do the chores.

-Of course, your day off may also include more physically or mentally demanding tasks.
-In this case, don’t overdo it.
+Certainly, your day off may also include more physically or mentally demanding tasks.
+If so, don’t overdo it.
 Running a new personal best marathon is not a good idea if you have to recuperate for several days.
 Helping a friend run a marathon at a slower pace than your usual running tempo is OK.

 The science of the day off